 Does your school have many new and improving English language learners?
 Do you need these learners to make accelerated progress?
 Are you responsible for the programme supporting these learners?
 Have you got the drive and commitment to influence a whole school EAL teaching programme?
 Do you need the resources and know-how to support this development?

 What is the Across Cultures EAL Framework?

-Formerly EAL ‘Train the Trainer’, this 3-day course provides a key person in your school with training and resources for developing a flexible whole school framework for supporting EAL development.
+This 3-day course provides a key person in your school with training and resources for developing a flexible whole school framework for supporting EAL development.
 Designed to develop good practice, create consistency across the school and provide flexible resources to support differentiation.
-This course is a 3-day preparation training the participant to deliver a flexible and optional 12-hour course in their school.
+This course prepares the participant to deliver a flexible and optional 12-hour course in their school.

 This course includes Across Cultures EAL resources: enhanced admissions templates, assessment templates, complete induction-to-English with resources (Teaching Additional Language 5-11: A Whole School Resource File by Caroline Scott, Author & Trainer), class teaching guidelines, suggested in-class methodology and associated language learning strategies, family learning new-to-English induction framework, an EAL handbook template, training presentation and training manual with all the materials for training others to implement this framework in your school.

 Additionally, the trainer receives Across Cultures certification as a registered programme trainer that allows them to train others in their school.